iampatrickbrinksma/GeocodingInFieldService/README.md

 The Salesforce platform provide the ability to geocode addresses using the [Geocoding Data Integration Rules](https://help.salesforce.com/s/articleView?id=sf.data_dot_com_clean_admin_automatically_get_geocodes_for_addresses.htm&type=5) which are also [enabled for Salesforce Field Service objects](https://help.salesforce.com/s/articleView?id=sf.fs_location_tracking.htm&language=en_US&type=5) when Field Service is enabled in your Salesforce org.
 However, if you want to use a different geocoding service, like Google or Salesforce Maps, you have to build the integration with that service.

 This project provides example integration with both [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) and [Salesforce Maps Geocoding](https://developer.salesforce.com/docs/atlas.en-us.maps_developer_guide.meta/maps_developer_guide/maps_apex_batchgeocode.htm).
-Additionally, a Google API showcase application is included to test the Google Geocoding API and the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview).
+Additionally, a Google API showcase application is included to test the Google Geocoding API and the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) with which you can determine the distance and travel time between multiple locations.

 # Disclaimer

-> IMPORTANT: This code is not intended to be deployed to a Salesforce production environment.
+IMPORTANT: This code is not intended to be deployed to a Salesforce production environment.
 It is intended as an example of how to utilise the Google Geocoding API, the Google Distance Matrix API and the Salesforce Maps API for Salesforce Field Service scenarios.
 If you do decide to adopt this code into your project, please make it your own, make it production ready, write proper Apex Test classes and perform extensive testing.
-This is not a Salesforce product and is not supported by Salesforce.
+> This is not a Salesforce product and is not officially supported by Salesforce.
+Furthermore, to use the Google APIs you need to acquire a Google API key and to use Salesforce Maps you need to obtain the necessary Salesforce Maps license (please contact your Account Executive).

 # Prerequisites